LisaKRoepke/CoralLarvaeTracking/README.md

 Here, we supply:
   1. A manual that offers guidance for the track analysis process in Noldus EthoVision XT
   2. An RMarkdown (.Rmd) script that shows the analysis of the track data in R(Studio)
   3. The knitted HTML version of the RMarkdown document that includes all results and figures
+  4. A document with supplementary tables from the paper

 A video walkthrough of the track analysis in Noldus EthoVision XT can be found [here](https://youtu.be/iKllYHpvXjk).